aruke/Android-Nanodegree-Projects/P3-StockHawk/README.md

-> This project is archived and there will be no updates to this app.

 # UAND-P3
-This repository has StockHawk application source code for Udacity Android Nanodegree program.
+This directory has StockHawk application source code for Udacity Android Nanodegree program.

 ## Steps to import project